We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 1. Nuremberg, Germany

-Nuremberg is one of my favorite cities in Germany.
-It’s located in the Bavarian region, which is well known for its picturesque landscape and charming towns.
+Nuremberg is one of our favorite cities in Germany.
+It’s located in the Bavarian region, well-known for its picturesque landscape and charming towns.
 Nuremberg is no exception – the city is absolutely beautiful, especially around Christmastime.

 The Christkindlmarket is a must-see for anyone visiting during the holidays.
-You’ll find an array of traditional German Christmas decorations and gifts, as well as plenty of food and drink to keep you warm.
+It’s by far the best Christmas market in the world.
+You’ll find an array of traditional German Christmas decorations and gifts and plenty of food and drink to keep you warm.
 If you’re looking to do some Christmas shopping, be sure to head to the Hauptmarkt.
 You won’t be disappointed!

 Insider Tip: Make sure to try the Nuremberg Lebkuchen, a delicious gingerbread cookie

 Hotel Recommendation: Hotel Drei Koenige is centrally located and just a short walk from the market.